Stock market today: Wall Street slumps as Nvidia, Tesla and other Big Tech stocks drop

-NEW YORK (AP) — Renewed drops for Nvidia, Tesla and other former superstars are dragging Wall Street lower on Wednesday.
+NEW YORK (AP) — Drops for Nvidia, Tesla and other former superstars dragged Wall Street lower on Wednesday.

-The S&P 500 was down 1.3% in late trading to break what had been a mini- run of calmer trading.
-The Dow Jones Industrial Average swung from a gain of 230 points in the morning to a loss of 218 points, or 0.5%, with a little less than an hour remaining in trading.
-The weakness for Big Tech had the Nasdaq composite down a market-leading 2.2%.
+The S&P 500 sank 1.1% to break what had been a run of calmer trading.
+The Dow Jones Industrial Average swung from a gain of 230 points in the morning to a loss of 132 points, or 0.3%, while the weakness for Big Tech sent the Nasdaq composite to a market-leading drop of 2%.

-Other U.S. automakers went on their own sharp swings after the White House said President Donald Trump would announce tariffs on auto imports at 4 p.m.
-Eastern time Wednesday, when the U.S. stock market closes.
+Other U.S. automakers went on their own sharp swings after the White House said in the afternoon that President Donald Trump would announce tariffs on auto imports after trading ended for the day on the U.S. stock market.

-Such moves could hurt U.S. auto giants, which have spread production around North America following prior free-trade deals encompassing the United States, Canada and Mexico.
-General Motors sank 3.4%.
-Ford Motor went from an early gain to a loss and back before dipping 0.4%.
+U.S. auto giants have already spread their production around North America following prior free-trade deals encompassing the United States, Canada and Mexico.
+General Motors sank 3.1%.
+Ford Motor went from an early gain to a loss and back before inching up by 0.1%.

-The U.S. stock market had been steadying somewhat following its fall into a correction, and it had been on a three-day winning streak through Tuesday.
-But strategists along Wall Street have warned the sharp swings likely aren't over yet, with a suite of U.S. tariffs scheduled to arrive early next month.
+The U.S. stock market had been steadying somewhat following its drop into a correction, with a three-day winning streak running through Tuesday.
+But strategists along Wall Street have warned the sharp swings likely aren't over yet, with a suite of U.S. tariffs scheduled to arrive next week.
 Even if those end up less painful for the global economy than feared, all the talk about tariffs has already soured confidence among U.S. consumers and companies.

 Such weakening confidence and the threat of tariffs pushed Venu Krishna and other strategists at Barclays to cut their forecast for where the S&P 500 may end the year, down to 5,900 from 6,600.
 The new target suggests a 2% rise from Tuesday’s closing level instead of a 14% jump.